CaptnSisko/CHARM/notebooks/martin/README.md

     - This is out-of-spec, and therefore not worth accounting for
     - We have a fuse in the case of abnormally high current drawn from the host
 - NOTE: Make sure to ensure PCB traces can handle the max 15W flow from VBUS

+Boost Converter (Old)
+- This converter is able to handle $V_{in}$ of up to 24V, therefore the possiblilty of USB providing 24V on connection is not a concern
+- Trevor's analysis of $V_{out}$ voltage ranges my independent calculations as well
+- Diode selection seems to be in order, with the note that the battery charging cicuit should not draw more than 2A
+- This is not the most up to date version of the boost converter
+    - Refer to the next section for notes